clearlinux/dockerfiles/redis/README.md

 This image can also be deployed on a Kubernetes cluster, such as [minikube](https://kubernetes.io/docs/setup/learning-environment/minikube/).The following example YAML files are provided in the repository as reference for Kubernetes deployment:

 - [`redis-deployment.yaml`](https://github.com/clearlinux/dockerfiles/blob/master/redis/redis-deployment.yaml): example using default configuration to create a basic redis service.

-To deploy the image on a Kubernetes cluster:
+- [`redis-deployment-conf.yaml`](https://github.com/clearlinux/dockerfiles/blob/master/redis/redis-deployment-conf.yaml): example using your own custom configuration to create a redis service.

-1. Review the contents of the template file and edit appropriately for your needs.
+If you want to deploy `redis-deployment.yaml` on a Kubernetes cluster:

 2. Apply the YAML template configuraton.